mrdcvlsc/APA/readme.md

 # Description

 This is a C++ Arbitrary Precision Arithmetic library used to compute big integers & big floating point numbers, used on big numbers (bignum) that usually cannot fit in the standard C++ primitive data types.

+**user defined data types/classes**

+- ```apa::ubint``` dynamically big unsigned integers.
+- ```apa::bint``` dynamically big signed integers.
+- ```apa::bfloat``` dynamically big floating point numbers (real).

+The sizes of these data types are dynamic, meaning they are not fix and they can grow in size.
+There is no max value or range for these data types, and the only limit is the available memory of the device.

 -----